lindenb/jvarkit/docs/VcfFilterSequenceOntology.md

       Default: []
     -f, --acnfile
-      file of SO accession numbers, one per line
+      file of SO accession numbers, one per line --disable-vc-attribute-recalc
+      When genotypes are removed/changed, Dd not recalculate variant attributes like DP, AF, AC, AN...
+      Default: false
     -fi, --filterin
       Do not discard variant but add this FILTER its' prediction is found in the database